* This is the Professional Version. *

 Bone lesions are not specific or diagnostic but nearly always precede the appearance of subcutaneous tophi.

 Diagnostic ultrasonography is increasingly used to detect a typical double-contour sign suggesting urate crystal deposition, but sensitivity is operator-dependent and differentiation from Ca pyrophosphate crystal deposits may be difficult.

 Some patients do not improve sufficiently with treatment.
 The usual reasons include nonadherence, alcoholism, and undertreatment by physicians.

-Termination of an acute attack with NSAIDs or corticosteroids
+Termination of an acute attack with NSAIDs, corticosteroids, or colchicine

 Prevention of recurrent acute attacks with daily colchicine or an NSAID

 Prevention of further deposition of MSU crystals, reduction in flare incidence, and resolution of existing tophi by lowering the serum urate level (by decreasing urate production with allopurinol, febuxostat, or uricase, or increasing urate excretion with probenecid or sulfinpyrazone)

 Treatment of coexisting hypertension, hyperlipidemia, and obesity and sometimes avoidance of excess dietary purines

 NSAIDs are effective in treating acute attacks and are generally well-tolerated.
 However, they can have adverse effects, including GI upset or bleeding, hyperkalemia, increases in creatinine, and fluid retention.
 Elderly and dehydrated patients are at particular risk, especially if there is a history of renal disease.
 Virtually any NSAID used in anti-inflammatory (high) doses is effective and is likely to exert an analgesic effect in a few hours.
 Treatment should be continued for several days after the pain and signs of inflammation have resolved to prevent relapse.